Skip to main content

 • Groups of more than 25 people must split up into smaller groups while in the garden.

 • If you will be having food, you must bring it in yourself.
 Catering and delivery are not allowed.
-Cooking and alcohol are not permitted.
+No cooking or alcohol is permitted.

 • You may bring blankets or mats to sit on, as well as any personal items.
 Materials and equipment that are not allowed include tables & chairs, mics & speakers, signs, decorations like balloons/banners, confetti, and games/sports equipment.
 You may bring in your own portable chair in the case of accessibility needs.

 • Duke Gardens is not an appropriate location for field days or playing games like Frisbee, spikeball or soccer.
-Please look at another lawn on campus or a city park for these activities.
+Please find another lawn on campus or a city park for these activities.

 • You must collect all waste and take it out with you or place it inside a recycling or trash can (please do not leave anything next to a can).